PAIN SEARCH STRATEGY AND RESULTS

 5. Include pediatric as well as adult studies

-6. Studies aimed at the treatment of pain (may include other symptoms) rather than the treatment of the cancer (added 8/2014; team to test out this inclusion criteria)
+6. Studies aimed at the treatment of pain (may include other symptoms) rather than the treatment of the cancer (added 8/2014).

 7. As of 1/1/2016, additional inclusions are (a) sample size of at least 40 or 20 per study group, and (b) for complex interventions, the description of the intervention must be sufficient to identify the components of that intervention.

 2. Descriptive studies